alecmus/lecnet/README.md

 ## ABOUT THE LIBRARY
 The lecnet library is a networking library designed for the rapid development of modern, efficient and easy to maintain C++ networking applications.
 It is part of the liblec libraries (https://github.com/alecmus/liblec).

+## PREBUILT BINARIES
+Prebuild binaries of the library can be found under releases: https://github.com/alecmus/lecnet/releases.

 ## DEPENDENCIES

 ### OpenSSL